 The Senior Property Tax Exemption for senior citizens was created for qualifying seniors and the surviving spouses of seniors who previously qualified.
-Taxpayers 65 years and older as of January 1st, who have owned their property for at least 10 consecutive years and occupy the property as their primary residence may qualify for the Senior Exemption.
+Taxpayers 65 years and older as of January 1st, who have owned and occupied the property as their primary residence for at least 10 consecutive years may qualify for the Senior Exemption.

 The exemption reduces the actual taxable value of qualified residential property by 50 percent of the 1st $200,000 of taxable value.
 The state is responsible for reimbursing the County Treasurer for the lost revenue.
 Once approved, the exemption remains in place until there is a change in ownership.
 Applications are available below.